Jîn: Plot

 Jîn finds a wounded Turkish soldier and she takes care of him.
 They have a brief conversation.
 He tells Jîn he only has 7 months of active duty left, perhaps implying that what he is doing is out of requirement and not purely driven by desire.
 He tells her he comes from Çanakkale and his family (mother and siblings but no father).
 Upon saying that he never saw his father, Jîn get angry saying that they (likely Turkish soldiers) took her father away from her and she never saw him again.
 When the soldiers says "may he rest in peace", Jîn responds by saying "what peace?
 He has no peace".
 The next morning he leaves.
-He calls his mother to tell her that he is okay, Jîn also calls hers, telling her mother that she decided not to go (to Izmir).As a token of gratitude, the soldiers offers his cellphone to Jîn but she refuses it.
+He calls his mother to tell her that he is okay, Jîn also calls hers, telling her mother that she decided not to go (to İzmir).As a token of gratitude, the soldiers offers his cellphone to Jîn but she refuses it.
 He asks Jîn for her name and despite official hesitation, she eventually tells him.
 He is the second person in the film to know her true name.

 As she continues on her journey, she starts getting shot at again.
 She climbs into a tree for safety but she is shot and falls from it.
 She is shown lying on a huge rock, blood stains her once clean white shoes.
 All the animals shown throughout the movie surround her (bear, mule, mountain lion, deer etc.).
 She seems alive but it is uncertain.
 The movie ends with a black screen.